Bo'ness Hill Climb

 Bo'ness Hill Climb is a hillclimbing course on the Kinneil Estate (site of the historic Kinneil House near Bo'ness, Scotland.
 It is sometimes referred to as Kinneil Hill Climb.
 Opening in 1932, it was Scotland's first purpose-built motorsport venue.

+History

 In 1932 and 1933 events were organised, for motorbikes only, by the West Lothian Motor Cycle Club.
 The first meeting open to both cars and bikes was organised jointly by WLMCC, Scottish Sporting Car Club and Bo'ness Town Council.
 There were plans to build a racing circuit on the same land, effectively turning Kinneil into a motorsport complex, but they never came to anything.

 In March 1947 Motor Sport reported: "Kinneil hill at Bo'ness will provide an 880-yard course, having been lengthened by 140 yds."
 However, this was by no means the first alteration to the track.
 From 1932 to 1935 it consisted simply of a straight road running from the Courtyard section.
 The start line was moved downhill in 1936, so drivers had to negotiate what is now known as Old Paddock bend and the entrance to the Courtyard.
 The following year, it was moved further still, bringing Crawyett bend into play.
 At the same time, a fast right-left called the Snake was introduced to the upper part of the course.

 The first round of the inaugural British Hill Climb Championship was staged at Bo'ness on 17 May 1947.
 It was won by George Abecassis, who went on to finish second in the Championship to Raymond Mays.
 The other four rounds that year were held at Bouley Bay, Craigantlet, Prescott and Shelsley Walsh.
 Unlike Bo'ness, all of these are still used as Championship venues.